danganhvu1998/myINIAD/markdownNote/thirdYear/computerNetworkII/note.md

          4. ![Error][00comnet10]
       5. Routing
          1. Hop-by-hop routing by using routing table
-            1. Host and router keep thier routing table
+            1. Host and router keep their routing table
                1. Destination network and Next hop info
-            2. Each time, search the routing table for the destination network that matchs then forward
+            2. Each time, search the routing table for the destination network that matches then forward
             3. ![Error][00comnet11]

 ## SDN (basic concept, contrast with conventional technologies)